cedric-scheerlinck/3d-printing/README.md

  - *Extrude:* the extruder (component of a 3D printer) will extrude (squeeze out) an extrusion (some material).
  - *Filament:* raw (unprinted) material.
  - *Line:* one continuous extrusion of filament (does not have to be straight).
- - *Part:* the thing that gets printed.
+ - *Part/print:* the thing that gets printed.
  - *Slicer:* software that converts a 3D object file (e.g. STL) into a list of instructions for the 3D printer (e.g. set temperature, move here, extrude filament).

 ## Slicer settings (based on Cura)